 What Is University at Buffalo Known For?

 - Students at University at Buffalo have an easier time paying back their loans.
 The school's student loan default rate is only 3%, compared to the national rate of 10.1%.

-- The doctor's degree is the highest degree offered at University at Buffalo.
+- The doctor's degree is the highest award offered at University at Buffalo.

 - In 2017-2018, 64% of the faculty were full-time.

 - Students who graduate from University at Buffalo with a bachelor's degree make about $52,600 a year.
 That's 29% more than those who graduate from other schools.

 These rankings may look different from those published by other outlets, because we use an outcomes-based approach rather than a subjective one.
 We get our data from a number of places, including the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard.
 For more information, check out our rankings and methodology page.

 University at Buffalo has been awarded the following overall awards by our latest rankings.